spec0p/pg-docs/sdk-js.md

 #### Match start

-When the match starts the game will be informed of which player should start playing and the time allowed for each player to make a move.
+When the match starts, the game will be informed of which player should play first and the time allowed for each player to make a move.

 ```js
 onMatchStart: function(playerIdToPlayNext, timeToPlay) {